-Teacher Type Number of Teachers (Year 1)
+Teacher Level Number of Teachers (Year 1)

-Humanities Teachers (ELA, Social Studies/ 9
+Assistant Principals 2

-Science)
+Humanities Teachers (ELA, Social Studies, Science) 10

-Math/Science Teachers 5
+Math / Social-Studies/Science Teachers 4

 Integrated Special Education Teacher 1

-RSRC's teacher staffing levels are based upon enrollment projections.
-Rocketship's unique rotational model and approach to instruction, which includes students spending a portion of their day in the Learning Lab, allows for students to receive instruction in core academic subjects at student/teacher ratios of no more than 28:1.
+Rocketship Alum Rock's teacher staffing levels are based upon enrollment projections.
+Rocketship's unique rotational model and approach to instruction, which includes students spending a portion of their day in the learning lab, allows for students to receive instruction in core academic subjects at student/teacher ratios of no more than 28:1.
 Using our Year 1 Kindergarten class, we can explain how those ratios are achieved.
 Table A of the Financial Narrative (Appendix BO-1) shows that we will enroll 112 Kindergarten students in Year 1.
-At any given time throughout the day, 28 of those students will be in the Learning Lab receiving additional practice in Math and Literacy at their current level of instruction through online learning, active reading, tutoring, and enrichment.
+At any given time throughout the day, 28 of those students will be in the Learning Lab receiving additional practice in Math and Reading at their current level of instruction through online learning, active reading, tutoring, and enrichment.
 Appendix BO-1, Table I shows that we will hire three certificated Kindergarten teachers in Year 1.
 The remaining 84 students will be split between those three teachers, receiving instruction in core academic subjects.
 This results in a classroom student/teacher ratio of 28:1.

-In order to further understand the instructional and student: teacher ratios in the classroom (and overall), it is helpful to better understand the bell schedule and overall enrollment at RSRC.
+In order to further understand the instructional and student: teacher ratios in the classroom (and overall), it is helpful to better understand the bell schedule and overall enrollment at Rocketship Alum Rock.
 Initially, one may assume that with 112 students in a grade level (Appendix BO-1, Table A) and three credentialed teachers (Appendix BO-1, Table I) that the ratio is 37:1 or more during instructional time; however, that is incorrect.
 To understand the correct ratio of instruction, it is helpful to further focus on this one specific grade level.

-As described above, in Kindergarten in year one, RSRC plans to enroll 112 students.
+As described above, in Kindergarten in year one, Rocketship Alum Rock plans to enroll 112 students.
 This grade level will then be divided into four homerooms or cohorts of students (112/4=28).
 These cohorts of students will then rotate to their separate classes and remain with the same homeroom of 28 students throughout the entire day.
 The first cohort of students will begin their day in their humanities class with their homeroom and are provided instruction at a 28:1 ratio with a credentialed teacher.
-This cohort of Rocketeers spends approximately 170 minutes in this classroom every day.
-At the same time, the second cohort of Rocketeers is also receiving instruction from a second credentialed teacher in a separate humanities classroom, again at a 28:1 ratio, and similar to the first cohort of students, they will spend 170 minutes in this classroom.
-The third cohort of students is in the Math/Science class with the third credentialed teacher (Appendix BO-1, Table I) within this grade level, again at a 28:1 ratio.
-This cohort of students will spend 85 minutes in this class.
-The final cohort of students are in the Learning Lab at a 28:1 ratio as well with an Individualized Learning Specialist, a highly qualified tutor, that guides this class through online learning, tutoring, active reading.
+This cohort of Rocketeers spends 50% of their day in this classroom or 180 minutes, every day.
+At the same time the second cohort of Rocketeers is also receiving instruction from a second credentialed teacher in a separate humanities classroom, again at a 28:1 ratio, and similar to the first cohort of students, they will spend 50% of their time or 180 minutes in this classroom.
+The third cohort of students is in the Math/Science/Social Studies class with the third credentialed teacher (Appendix BO-1, Table I) within this grade level, again at a 28:1 ratio.
+This cohort of students will spend 25% of their day in this class or 90 minutes.
+The final cohort of students are in the learning lab at a 28:1 ratio as well with an Individualized Learning Specialist, a highly qualified tutor, that guides this class through online learning, tutoring, active reading, and enrichment (P.E., art, gardening, etc.).